-The Four Pillars of Sustainable Performance in Environmental Services (EVS) and Housekeeping Hospitality,
+The Four Pillars of Sustainable EVS & Housekeeping Performance

 Organizations across healthcare, hospitality, and facility services often look for advanced strategies to improve performance, prepare for a Request for Proposal (RFP), or select an environmental services consultant.
 Yet after decades of experience working alongside Environmental Services (EVS) teams, housekeeping departments, and operational leaders, I've learned that sustainable success rarely begins with technology or staffing models alone.